Retain or Reframe? A Computational Framework for the Analysis of Framing in News Articles and Reader Comments: Methodology

 \paragraph{Evaluation}

-Table~\ref{tab:f1_all} shows little difference in the models' performance on the 10\% MFC/Hartmann test split described above, with \texttt{RoBERTa-Large} slightly outperforming the larger \texttt{Qwen2.5-Instruct} and \texttt{LLaMA3.1-8B-Instruct}.
-This result aligns with recent literature on frame classification, where BERT-based pre-trained models have consistently demonstrated good performance \citep{sajwani2024frappe, daffara2025generalizabilitymediaframescorpus}.
-Since RoBERTa also requires substantially less fine-tuning time (approximately 20 minutes vs. 13 hours for PEFT-tuning of LlaMA and Qwen), all remaining experiments in this paper are based on the fine-tuned RoBERTa model.
+The averaged results in Table~\ref{tab:f1_avg} show little performance difference across models, with \texttt{RoBERTa-Large} slightly outperforming the larger \texttt{Qwen2.5-Instruct} and \texttt{LLaMA3.1-8B-Instruct}.
+This result aligns with recent literature on frame classification, where BERT-based pre-trained models have consistently demonstrated strong performance~\citep{sajwani2024frappe, daffara2025generalizabilitymediaframescorpus}.
+Since RoBERTa also requires substantially less fine-tuning time (approximately 20 minutes versus 13 hours for PEFT-tuning of LlaMA and Qwen), all remaining experiments in this paper are based on fine-tuned RoBERTa.
+Table \ref{tab:f1_all} reports the per-label breakdown for the best performing model, RoBERTa.

-To evaluate model generalizability to unseen topics, we train RoBERTa on all but one MFC topics, evaluating on the held-out topic, averaging over all five combinations.
+To evaluate model generalizability to unseen topics, we train RoBERTa on all but one MFC topics, evaluate on the held-out topic, average over all five combinations.
 Table~\ref{tab:f1_roberta_frac} (X-Domain) revealed an expected, albeit relatively small drop in RoBERTa performance (from 0.66 In-Domain in \Cref{tab:f1_all} to 0.59), suggesting a reasonable ability to generalize to unseen topics, which is important because the model will be applied to topics not present in the MFC training set.

-Finally, we evaluated RoBERTa on the annotated FrAC corpus (Table~\ref{tab:f1_roberta_frac}, FrAC), i.e., a data set from different outlets, time points and distinct yet overlapping set of topics (\Cref{sec:frac} and \Cref{tab:dataset_stats}).
-The model achieved strong performance on FrAC with an F1 score of 0.77 on articles and 0.83 on comments, demonstrating effective generalization to reader comments despite being trained primarily on formal news articles.
-This result validates our central methodological contribution: that sentence-level frame classification can successfully bridge the gap between formal news articles and informal reader comments.
+Finally, we evaluated RoBERTa on the annotated FrAC corpus (Table~\ref{tab:f1_roberta_frac}, FrAC), i.e., a data set that differs from the MFC fine-tuning data in its outlets, time points and distinct yet overlapping set of topics (\Cref{sec:frac} and \Cref{tab:dataset_stats}).
+The model achieved strong performance on FrAC with an F1 score of 0.77 on articles and 0.83 on comments, demonstrating effective generalization to reader comments despite being trained primarily on formal news articles.\footnote{FrAC was annotated directly at the sentence level using the consolidated 9+1 frame taxonomy, whereas MFC labels were created post-hoc from span-level annotations, introducing label noise which likely negatively affected model performance.} This result validates our central methodological contribution: that sentence-level frame classification can successfully bridge the gap between formal news articles and informal reader comments.